 A novelty search is an optional step and you need not conduct a formal patent search as part of the patent process.
 However, there are advantages if inventors at least conduct their own informal, free patent search.
 In a few limited circumstances, the cost of a formal, paid novelty search by a patent attorney may outweigh its benefits.
-Additionally, in limited circumstances it may be advisable to not to pay for the formal novelty search, as discussed below.
+Additionally, in limited circumstances, it may be advisable not to pay for the formal novelty search, as discussed below.

 DIY patent searching

 Before you pay a patent search firm or a patent attorney to conduct a novelty search, you can conduct one for free at www.google.com.
 Type in a few keywords for your invention and see if anything shows up.
 I wouldn’t spend too much time on this because doing a deep dive into the pages and pages of Google results won’t give you the best value for your time.